 Reliance Industry Acquisitions

 In April 2018, Reliance Industries invested $180 million in the edtech startup Embibe over a period of three years.
 The investment helped acquire a stake of 72.69 % from Embibe's existing investors.
-In April 2020, Bengaluru-based startup Embibe received a funding of Rs 500 crores from Reliance Industries.
+In April 2020, Bengaluru-based startup Embibe received a funding of INR 500 crores from Reliance Industries.

 With this investment, RIL will control 83% equity of Grab on a fully diluted basis.
-The investment will support Reliance Group’s “digital commerce initiatives and strengthen its logistics services, catering to both B2B (business-to-business) and B2C (business-to-consumer) segments.
-The deal would help the company boost its e-commerce model to take on rivals Amazon India and Flipkart.
+The investment will support Reliance Group’s digital commerce initiatives and strengthen its logistics services, catering to both B2B (business-to-business) and B2C (business-to-consumer) segments.
+The deal would help the company boost its e-commerce model to take on Amazon India and Flipkart.

-Reverie provides a voice suite (called Gopal) in 12 Indian languages like Hindi, Telugu, Tamil, Bengali, Marathi, Gujarati, Indian English, etc. which can be integrated with both chatbots and Interactive Voice Response (IVR) solutions.
+Reverie provides a voice suite (called Gopal) in 12 Indian languages like Hindi, Telugu, Tamil, Bengali, Marathi, Gujarati, Indian English, etc. which can be integrated with both chatbots and interactive voice response (IVR) solutions.
 Companies can then use the resulting solution to engage with non-English speaking customers.

 Reverie will work towards the integration of its Indic language localization services with RIL’s digital consumer platforms.
 It will continue to operate independently and serve its existing clients.
-Reverie would work in collaboration with the Reliance ecosystem for integrating its services in the existing digital consumer platforms of the group.

-On March 23, 2018, RIL announced a strategic merger of its digital music service JioMusic with music over-the-top platform Saavn.
+On March 23, 2018, RIL announced a strategic merger of its digital music service JioMusic with 'music over-the-top platform' Saavn.
 RIL acquired a 75-80 % stake in the merged entity.
 The company said that the combined entity is valued at over $1 billion with JioMusic’s implied valuation at $670 million and Saavn at $330 million.